gradle/gradle/design-docs/ide-integration.md

 - Update DefaultEclipseProject to implement new `getEclipseJavaView()` method
 - Update `EclipseModelBuilder` to set values for the `EclipseJavaView`
     - return `null` if the project doesn't apply the 'java' plug-in
-    - otherwise configure the it as follows
+    - otherwise configure it as follows
         - the `getJavaView().getSourceLanguageLevel()` has the same result as `GradleProject.getJavaView()`
         - the `getSourceLanguageLevel()` returns the value of `eclipse.jdt.sourceCompatibility` if defined, otherwise returns the result of`getJavaView().getSourceLanguageLevel()`